GrigorijSchleifer/GrigorijSchleifer/README.md

 # Hi there 👋

-### I'm Grigorij and I am an  ✨ anesthesiologist ✨ from Germany.
-I am a medical AI-venger and a proud member of the MIT Critical Data consortium
+### I am an ✨ anesthesiologist ✨ from Germany, a medical AI-venger and a proud member of the MIT Critical Data consortium

 📫 **grigorij.schleifer@ukbonn.de**